As we interact with many systems, we play a role in clearing pathways for brighter futures ahead for ourselves, our loved ones and future generations.

 **A side note on the importance of physical-based, in-person training that focuses on safety, preparation, personal security and adapting to challenges..

-While much of my content focuses on neuropsychology, mindset and deeper root causes of maladaptive reactions and behaviors, I am personally engaged in various courses and training (both in-person and online such as this one) that acknowledge the possibility of future challenges, such as for example self-defense courses, first aid training, and other types of planning, preparedness.
+While much of my content focuses on neuropsychology, mindset and deeper root causes of maladaptive reactions and behaviors, I am personally engaged in various courses and training that acknowledge the possibility of future challenges, such as for example self-defense courses, first aid training, and other types of planning, preparedness.

 In my personal experience and in parallel with my expertise in neurophysiology, this type of physical and safety based training builds powerful algorithms that can help override ‘learned helplessness’ and feelings of insecurity.
 The neurophysiological mechanism of protecting and defending ourselves against danger is a mammalian, skeleto-muscular response.
 When we intentionally exercise these mammalian, skeletomuscular processes with teachers and experts, we increase the mind-brain-body’s, perceived ability to cope.
 Perceived ability to cope is a MAJOR pillar in self-esteem, resilience, and self-regulation.